 • If the variable is "empty" (nil/undefined), then the default output is "maybe".

-It's even better that this output is fully customizable.
-We can specify any text for these three states:
+Even better, this output is fully customizable.
+We can specify arbitrary text for these three states:

 {{ user.is_active|yesno:"启用,禁用,未知" }}

-Suppose we are displaying a user profile and need to show the user's active status.
-Ifuser.is_activeresponse fortrue, the above code will output “Enabled”; if it isfalse, then it will output “Disabled”; ifuser.is_activeThis field does not exist or is empty, and "unknown" will be output.
+Suppose we are displaying a user profile, and we need to show the user's active status.
+Ifuser.is_activeWithtruethe above code will output “Enabled”; if it isfalsethen it will output “Disabled”; ifuser.is_activeThis field does not exist or is empty, and it will output 'unknown'.

-This way makes the text output of boolean values very concise, avoiding writing a long one.if-elseStructure is just to display a few words.
+This way makes the text output of boolean values very concise, avoiding writing a long one.if-elseThe structure is only to display a few words.

 Now, let's sort out the main differences and application scenarios of the two: